SeanWong24/json-expr/README.md

 Some special functions:

 - Use `def` function to define a custom function.
+- Use `gdef` function to define a custom function in the global scope.
-Inside the defined function body, a `args` function is provided, which returns the list of arguments that passed into the defined function when it is called.
+- The `args` function can be used inside a defined function body, which returns the list of arguments that passed into the defined function when it is called.
   If a `index` argument is given to `args` function, it returns the specific argument at that index instead.
 - Use `$` function to define a sequence of expressions, which evaluates its arguments one by one and return the last evaluated value.
 - Use `@` function to run another JSON file, which is useful to load custom